Alex-Momotov-BA/dotfiles/README.txt

 5. Restart computer

 apple
-- dock on left side, put all apps on it
-- trackpad scrolling speed
-- mouth scrolling speed
-- turn off scrolling inertia
-- shortcut to minimise window with cmd+m
-- turn off 'show recent applications in dock'
-- minimise motion
-- tap to click
-- natural scrolling - turn off
-- set control key to be left most
+- login to apple account
 - fingerprint
+- dock - on left side, put all apps on it
+- dock - Minimise windows into application icon
+- dock - turn off 'show recent applications in dock'
+- dock - minimise windows using 'Scale Effect'
-- login to apple account
+- trackpad - tap to click
-- doc icons placement
+- trackpad - natural scrolling - turn off
+- accessibility - "Reduce Motion"
+- keyboard > keyboard shortcuts > modifier keys > set control key to be left most
 - Settings > Battery > Options > turn off "Slightly dim the display on battery"
+- Lock Screen > Lock Screen settings > set everything to 2 hours

 vivaldi
+- set as default browser.
+Settings > search 'default browser'
 - Bitwarden extention.
 Configure it to not lock on computer lock and to autofil pages
 - Login to Vivaldi & enable settings sync
 - set it as default browser in System Preferences